Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

 \textbf{Background of RFT.} Existing RFT for LLMs are fundamentally rooted in the early developments of reinforcement learning \cite{REINFORCE, AC, TRPO, ACER, ACKER, A2C, A3C}, ranging from the REINFORCE \cite{REINFORCE} to the A3C \cite{A3C}.
 The general objective in these reinforcement learning algorithms is to maximize:

-Here, $o = r \oplus y$ denotes the token sequence generated by the LLM $\pi_{rft}$ with parameters $\theta_{rft}$ (initialized from $\pi_{sft}$), which is also referred to as the actor model in reinforcement learning, for input $x$. $A_t$ represents the advantage of $o_t$, which measures how much better the current output of the actor model is compared to the expected output.
+Here, $o = r \oplus y$ denotes the token sequence generated by the LLM $\pi_{rft}$ with parameters $\theta_{rft}$ (initialized from $\pi_{sft}$ trained by SFT), which is also referred to as the actor model, for input $x$. $A_t$ represents the advantage of $o_t$, which measures how much better the current output of the actor model is compared to the expected output.
 The specific forms for computing $A_t$ will be elaborated in the subsequent specific RFT algorithms.
-In general, the meaning of Eq. \ref{equation: rft} lies in guiding the actor model to generate outputs and solutions with larger advantages.
+In general, the meaning of Eq. \ref{equation: rft} lies in guiding the actor model to generate solutions with larger advantages.